mcohen01/node-quickbooks/README.md

 <a name="getBillPayment" />
 #### getBillPayment(id, callback)

-Retrieves the BillPayment from Quickbooks
+Retrieves the BillPayment from QuickBooks

 __Arguments__